 All of the above

-True or False.
-The sustainability of profits refers to whether firms can continue to earn the profits reported in prior periods.
-True
+True or false?
+The sustainability of profits refers to whether a firm can continue to earn the profits reported in prior periods.
+TRUE

-Compete the sentence: Fundamental analysis is concerned with using firms-specific financial statement information to derive the true value of the firm.
+Please complete the sentence: Fundamental analysis uses firm–specific financial statement information to derive the true value of the firm.

 7.2 Analysis of Accounting Information